-- The server-side authentication credential J, derived from user-side authentication credential pi. - Key exchange values $K{c1}$ , $K{s1}$ (exchanged on wire) and $S{c1}$ , $S{s1}$ (kept secret in each peer). - Shared secret z, to be computed in both server-side and client side. - A hash function H to be used with the protocol.
+- The server-side authentication credential J, derived from user-side authentication credential pi. - Key exchange values K{c1} , K{s1} (exchanged on wire) and S{c1} , S{s1} (kept secret in each peer). - Shared secret z, to be computed in both server-side and client side. - A hash function H to be used with the protocol, along with its output size hSize. - The number of iterations for password hashing nIterPi, if it uses the default password hashing function defined below.